4ster-light/blog/posts/Introduction to Interpreters.md

            self._advance()
        ```

-     - Now if any character hasn't fallen in any of the above cases, it means that it is an invalid
+     - Now if any character has not fallen in any of the above cases, it means that it is an invalid
        character, so we again raise an error:

        ```python